Williston, South Carolina

 The town lies in the center of the Charleston-Hamburg railroad line, the line of the Best Friend locomotive.
 The train tracks were removed in the 1990s, but the track site has been designated as historically significant by the South Carolina Department of Archives.
 This section of the train route is now part of the South Carolina Heritage Corridor.

+The small-town community once had its own newspaper, The Williston Way, founded in 1921.

 History

 The Ashley-Willis House was listed on the National Register of Historic Places in 2004.